kengibson1111/go-stdlib/README.md

 ## reflect

 * makefunc - straight from golang.org's documentation.
-Still trying to wrap my head around this, but I think this may be help with dynamically creating a function and binding to a runtime.
+Still trying to wrap my head around this, but I think this may help with dynamically creating a function and binding to a runtime.
 Maybe not, but an interesting sample.

+* structtag - from golang's docs.
+It looks like golang provides an easy way to parse JSON-like tags and values within a string.
+Very nice.
+You can reflect an internal type that is a struct with one string.
+  The string value is intended to be like JSON tags and values.
+Get the one field value through reflection.
+Then get the tags.
+Maybe a way to extend this example is to look up tag names dynamically and grab values.